ericoporto/ags-manual-wiki/DrawingSurface.md

     int DrawingSurface.DrawingColor

-Gets/sets the current drawing colour on this surface.
-Set this before using commands like [DrawLine](DrawingSurface#drawingsurfacedrawline), which use this colour for their drawing.
+Gets/sets the current drawing color on this surface.
+Set this before using commands like [DrawLine](DrawingSurface#drawingsurfacedrawline), which use this color for their drawing.

-You can set this either to an AGS Colour Number (as you'd get from the Colours pane in the editor) or to the special constant COLOR_TRANSPARENT, which allows you to draw transparent areas onto the surface.
+You can set this either to an AGS Color Number (as you'd get from the Colors pane in the editor) or to the special constant COLOR_TRANSPARENT, which allows you to draw transparent areas onto the surface.